 Without being too mathsy, the reason for this is that by betting at high odds you naturally win at Betfair more frequently than you do at low odds.
 The benefit to this is that you reduce the frequency of winning free bets at the Bookmaker where your stake is not returned.

-you’re aiming to place your £25 Free Bet at bookie odds of 6.0 and betfair Lay of 6.5.
+placing your £25 Free Bet at bookie odds of 6.0 and betfair Lay odds of 6.5:

-As before, you bet with the Lay stake provided by the OddsMonkey calculator — which is £19.38 in this case.
+And as before, you also bet using the Lay stake provided by the OddsMonkey calculator — which is £19.38 in this case.
 Failure to do so won’t guarantee an equal profit whatever the outcome of the event.

 Place those 2 bets, wait for them to settle, then you’re finally done.
-You’ve earned a risk-free profit from Matched Betting!
+You’ve earned a risk-free profit from Matched Betting.
+You can withdraw your earnings!

 We selected “Free Bet (SNR)” on the calculator this time, remember?
 That’s the difference.

 The process is the same to matching qualifying/rollover bets — but it’s profitable this time due to the fact you’re using a free bet at the Bookmaker.
-Without the free bet you don’t make a profit.
+Without the free bet you don’t make a profit, and Matched Betting ceases to exist.

-I’ll explain this with the maths, if you’re interested (if not skip this section, and take my word for it).
+I’ll explain this with the maths, if you’re interested (if not skip the rest of this section, and take my word for it).

 The following calculations take place for the 2 possible outcomes.